jacebenson/jace.pro/src/posts/drafts/2024-11-01-restore-record-when-restore-isnt-working.md

 ---
-title: Restore Record when Restore isn't working
+title: Restore Record when Restore is not working
 description: >-
-  You may find yourself here if you're trying to bring back a record, but can't maybe this will help, maybe not, lets see.
-This is specifically for system archiving restoring.
+    A guide on how to restore a deleted record in ServiceNow using XML and GlideRecord scripting when the standard restore function is not working.
 date: '2024-11-01'
 tags:
   - gliderecord